 Make decluttering your wardrobe easy by choosing just three pieces to give away while you get dressed in the morning.
 Do this daily or weekly, and pretty soon you'll have a bag or two to take to the donation center.

 Setting a limit can help you declutter until you reach a manageable number of items.
 Perhaps you decide that you will keep your four favorite pairs of jeans, and remove the rest.
 Maybe you decide that two sets of sheets for each bed is ample, and the excess can go.
 You could choose to keep one set of everyday dishes and one set of formal dinnerware.
 Or maybe you can simply use one set for everything!
 You might keep tools and supplies for just two favorite hobbies, and even limit those items to one bin per pastime.

 Whether choosing just three favorite photos to place on top of the piano, or opting to keep just one box of holiday decorations, a boundary lets you enjoy more space in your home and more time and energy to focus on what you really value.

 10. Take your donation box(es) to the car.

 As you complete one or more of these tiny tasks, you'll fill up a box of things to donate.
 Get these things out of the house so you're not tempted to rediscover them as "lost treasures."
 Put the box in your car so you can drop it off at the donation center the next time you're out.

-P. S. If you enjoyed this post, you might like my book Uncluttered: Make Space and Time for the Life of Your Dreams (paid link).
+If you enjoyed this post, look for my book Uncluttered: How Minimalism Helps You Create the Life of Your Dreams.